raminsharifi/kinsol/readme.md

    `git clone git@github.com:raminsharifi/kinsol.git`.
 2. Install the required packages using: `pip install -r requirements.txt`
 3. You are all set.
 Keep in mind that this runs on Python 3.6+.
-4. You can try the code using the following flags:
+4. You can try the code using the following flags with point A: [1, 1] and point B: [2, 2] and three decimal points:

 ```
 python main.py -a 1 1 -b 2 2 -d 3 --save_to_csv